pumasecurity/serverless-prey/cheetah/docs/NOTES.md

 }
 ```

 It appears this is not included the default editor role permissions.
-You have to explicitly grant the service account the Secret Manager Secret Accessor (secretmanager.versions.access) permission to view the secret value.
+You have to explicitly grant the service account the "Secret Manager Secret Accessor" (secretmanager.versions.access) role to view the secret value.
 Then, running the command returns the following:

 ```bash